olegabu/starknet-archive-docs/README.md

 group by dt order by dt desc;
 ```

-These queries are available like all other via http calls.
-Request all
+These queries are available like all the others via http calls.
+Request
-daily transaction counts to date:
+all daily transaction counts to date:
 ```bash
 curl https://starknet-archive.hasura.app/v1/graphql --data-raw '{"query":"query {daily_transactions {count date}}"}'
 ```